-The Participants also acknowledge that the Project relies on existing conveyance facilities to receive and transmit water in and out of the Reservoir and the JPA is working cooperatively to negotiate Facilities Use Agreements for use of the Glenn-Colusa Irrigation District (GCID) Main Canal, fish screen and pump station; the Tehama Colusa Canal Authority (TCCA) canal, fish screen and pump station; and the Colusa Basin Drain and associated facilities ("Partner Facilities").
+The Participants also acknowledge that the Project relies on existing conveyance facilities to receive and transmit water in and out of the Reservoir and the JPA is working cooperatively to negotiate Facilities Use Agreements for use of the Glenn-Colusa Irrigation District (GCID) Main Canal, fish screen and pump station; the Tehama Colusa Canal, and associated fish screen and pump station, operated by the Tehama Colusa Canal Authority (TCCA); and the Colusa Basin Drain and associated facilities (altogether referred to as "Partner Facilities").
 The JPA bylaws Section 2.5 requires that written consent be secured from the GCID and TCCA prior to certain actions being taken by the JPA which carries an added limitation on the JPA's independent activities.